Emotionally Charged, Logically Blurred: AI-driven Emotional Framing Impairs Human Fallacy Detection

 \paragraph{Effects of AI-driven Emotional Framing}

-In Table~\ref{tab:ai}, we report the macro F1 scores for human fallacy detection \yc{(left)} and the normalized convincingness ratings \yc{(right)} for each model and emotional framing strategy, using aggregated labels. \yc{As Table~\ref{tab:ai} (left) presents}, humans consistently perform worse on LLM-generated arguments than on original ones, with an average drop of 14.5\% (0.380–0.533 vs.\ 0.563).
+\yccr{ As Figure~\ref{fig:fallacy_dist_comp} shows, we compare human-perceived fallacy distributions between the original and synthetic arguments using all emotional framing strategies.
+The proportion of arguments labeled as fallacious (i.e., not `none') decreases from $\sim$91\% to $\sim$86\% (a 5.5\% relative drop), suggesting that LLM-based emotional framing makes fallacious arguments harder for humans to detect overall.} In Table~\ref{tab:ai}, we report the macro F1 scores for human fallacy detection \yc{(left)} and the normalized convincingness ratings \yc{(right)} for each model and emotional framing strategy, using aggregated labels. \yc{As Table~\ref{tab:ai} (left) presents}, humans consistently perform worse on LLM-generated arguments than on original ones, with an average \yccr{relative} drop of $\sim$14.5\% (0.380–0.533 vs.\ 0.563).
 Among all combinations, qwen3-32b using the loaded words strategy has the strongest negative impact on human reasoning (0.380), while ds-llama-70b with imagery has the least impact (0.533).
 On average, qwen3-32b impairs reasoning the most (0.436), and loaded words appears to be the most detrimental strategy for 3 out of 4 models (except gpt-4o-mini).
 The least impactful model and strategy are ds-llama-70b and imagery, respectively.